espinbrandon49/Hireable-Hippo-Helper/README.md

 Dynamic visualizations allow one to see the application life cycle evolve in real time which is an analytics tool to zero in on your job search habits, milestones, and key metrics such as number of applied, number of job interviews, days of the week you are most actively searching, etc.

 ## Tests
-Testing was done using GraphQL.
+Testing was done using Apollo GraphQL.

 ## Credits
 All original coding credit goes to Brandon Espinosa, Brice Veyna, Jeffrey Zhang, and Zori Zulkhuu.